 Survival lighting is an often overlooked yet vitally important consideration for preppers.

-There are several options available; some are better for certain situations or tasks than others.
+Several options are available; some are better for specific situations or tasks than others.
 For example, you wouldn’t want to use a flame-based light if there was a suspected gas leak.

 This article will cover: